local-resilience-tech/local-resilience-tech/content/docs/creating_a_lores_app/your_dev_environment.md

 If you're going to work on LoRes Apps, you're going to need a setup on your own computer that makes it easy to try them out.
 {{< /hero >}}

 That means temporarily running the **LoRes Node** software on your computer.
-You can of course test out an LoRes App on a server running a LoRes Node, but that's going to make it hard to tweak and test things as you go.
+You can of course test out a LoRes App on a server running a LoRes Node, but that's going to make it hard to tweak and test things as you go.

 ## Prerequisites